~ ‘NYC MIDNIGHT’ SHORT STORY CHALLENGE ~

 my heart reminds me dear of you…”

 Frank slammed down the breaks.
 The sound of screeching rubber pierced the night air, a plea from the tyres to the evading bitumen below, desperately seeking traction.
-Frank’s eyelids clamped down over his dilated pupils, in some feeble attempt to shield him from the impending collision.
+Frank’s eyelids clamped shut, in some feeble attempt to shield him from the impending collision.
 Zhang clutched at her stomach protectively.

 “What the hell, Frank?”
 Zhang was confused.
 Why did he stop like that?